Introduction

 3. Local Variables

 Local variables are not stored in the database but are created in the procedure.
 They can be based on variables in the schema, functions and constants (such as age from birthday).
+You must select any database variables used in deriving variables from the previous screen.

 Create Derived Variables